 How you install these apps is very important, so start by tapping the “Google Account Manager” on the bottom of that list.
 The installation process will begin; hit “Next” on the bottom of the screen, or scroll to the bottom to hit “Install.”
 Account Manager will begin to install on your device.
 If anything goes wrong during the installation, you’ll be alerted to the failure.
 Make sure you’ve downloaded the correct Android 5.0 version of Account Manager, and the file should install.
 Newer versions will not install on the device.

-Generally, the major problem with Fire OS 188.8.131.52 is that Amazon has disabled the installation button on their devices with this new update.
-Seemingly, this creates the problem that, no matter where you click on the screen, you won’t be able to install the app, forcing you to cancel the installation and return to your locked-down Amazon ecosystem.
+The problem with Fire OS 22.214.171.124 is that Amazon has disabled the installation button on their devices with this new update.
+This means that, no matter where you click on the screen, you won’t be able to install the app, forcing you to cancel the installation and return to your locked-down Amazon ecosystem.
 All four apps listed above seem to have this issues, where clicking on the installation file from your device will not allow it to install.
-Thankfully, there’s an easy workaround to this: once you’re on the installation screen with the greyed-out icon, simply turn your device’s screen off, then back on and unlock your device.
+Thankfully, there’s an easy workaround to this: once you’re on the installation screen with the grayed out icon, simply turn your device’s screen off, then back on and unlock your device.
 Scroll to the bottom of the app installation page again, and you’ll see that the “Install” button is once again working on your device.
 An alternate workaround involves tapping on the multitasking/recent apps icon once, then re-selecting the app installation page from your recent apps list, and you should see the “Install” button lit up in orange.